Safe Streets and Roads for All (SS4A) Grant Program

 Planning and Demonstration Grants

-Planning and Demonstration Grants also fund supplemental planning activities in support of an Action Plan and demonstration activities in support of an Action Plan.
+Planning and Demonstration Grants also fund supplemental safety planning activities and safety demonstration activities in support of an Action Plan.

 Implementation Grants

-Implementation Grants provide Federal funds to implement projects and strategies identified in an Action Plan to address a roadway safety problem.
+Implementation Grants are used to implement projects or strategies that are consistent with an existing Action Plan to address a roadway safety problem.
 Eligible projects and strategies can be infrastructural, behavioral, and/or operational activities.

-Implementation Grants may also include supplemental planning and demonstration activities to inform an existing Action Plan, and project-level planning, design, and development activities.
+Implementation Grants may also include supplemental safety planning and safety demonstration activities to inform an existing Action Plan, and project-level planning, design, and development activities.